Genivia/RE-flex/doc/index.md

 The first method returns a reference to the matcher, so multiple method invocations may be chained together.

-Four special methods may be used to read the input stream provided to a matcher directly, even when you use the matcher's search and match methods:
+The following methods may be used to read the input stream provided to a matcher directly, even when you use the matcher's search and match methods:

   Method     | Result
   ---------- | ----------------------------------------------------------------